 Weed Management

-The major weeds of concern in faba bean crops are Canada thistle and perennial sow thistle.
-Other significant weeds include cow cockle, round-leaved mallow, bluebur, cleavers, and wild tomato.
+The most concerning weeds in faba bean crops are Canada thistle and perennial sow thistle.
+Other significant weeds include cow cockle, round-leaved mallow, blue bur, cleavers, and wild tomato.

 Weed Seedling Identification

-Good weed management begins with knowing what weeds are present.
+Effective weed management relies on accurate weed identification and frequent monitoring.
 Perennial weeds are best controlled pre-harvest in the previous crop.
-Fields should be inspected again before freeze-up, first thing in the spring as this is an ideal time to control winter annuals.
-The next weed inspection should be just before planting to time pre-seed burn-off.
-Fields should be inspected again upon crop emergence to establish the frequency and distribution of weed species and to determine appropriate herbicide products for post-emergent weed control.
+Fields should be inspected before freeze-up and again in the spring, as this is an ideal time to control winter annuals and to perform a pre-seed burn-off.
+Growers should also scout at crop emergence to establish the frequency and distribution of weed species present, and to determine appropriate herbicide products for post-emergent weed control.

 Herbicide-resistant weeds are more likely to occur under the following conditions: